 JAPANESE CHERRY BLOSSOM FESTIVAL

 Sure, Washington D.C. makes a big deal out of its blossoming cherry trees.
 But the Montgomery County-centric tribute to branches laden with pink flowers is not only closer, it’s paired with a deep dive into the Japanese cultural influence on Morris Arboretum.
 The two-day event includes the thundering Kyo Daiko Drumming Crew and a traditional Japanese tea.
 All events are free with gardens admission.

-THE 25TH LANSDALE INTERNATIONAL SPRING FESTIVAL
+LANSDALE INTERNATIONAL SPRING FESTIVAL

 North Penn High School

 For more than a quarter century, Montgomery County has held this eclectic, inclusive, family-friendly gathering.
 In celebrating the cultures of the world, the Lansdale International Spring Festival presents a day-long run of live entertainment, multi-cultural exhibits and vendors, a family health fair, hands-on activities, music and dance performances and a smorgasbord of global cuisines.
 Admission and parking are free.

 Apparently, the secret to shearing a sheep is to get her sitting on her haunches.
 Of course, doing that to a 120-pound animal can be a challenge.
 But the expert clippers at Peter Wentz Farmstead have the technique down pat.
 They’ll demonstrate the skill as part of this annual spring tradition, a day of colonial-style family fun.